 For example, suppose you’re a U.S. citizen.
 In that case, you can report any fraudulent activity involving crypto to the U.S. Securities and Exchange Commission, the Commodity Futures Trading Commission, and the Federal Trade Commission.

-If you’re living outside the U.S., try to check where you can report a crypto scam to recover your money.
+If you’re living outside the U.S., try to check where you can report a crypto scam and sue the crypto scammer to recover your money.